+It is critical for nursing educators to stay up-to-date on trends and innovations in both nursing and teaching so that you can not only prepare your students to be successful on their board exams, but also in their careers in healthcare.
+As part of Kaplan’s commitment to providing comprehensive resources and support for educators, we were proud to partner with the World Health Organization and Nursing Now to provide mentorship opportunities for a select group of nurse educators during the Year of the Nurse Nightingale Challenge.
 Prior to beginning our Nightingale Challenge session on Test Blueprinting, the comfort level and experience of the nurse educator mentees was explored via a quick survey.
 It was discovered that more than half of the nurse educators surveyed either used test blueprinting inconsistently or not at all.
-Let’s take a closer look into how test blueprinting can benefit faculty and students.
+Let’s take a closer look into how using test blueprinting in nursing education can benefit nursing faculty and students.

-What is the Purpose of a Test Blueprint?
+What is the purpose of using a test blueprint in nursing education?

-Test blueprints serve a number of purposes.
+Test blueprints serve a number of purposes in nursing education.
 They define parameters before faculty begin an assessment as well as review assessment for alignment to learning objectives.
 Test blueprints confirm content you’re planning to assess, which also can guide instructional activities and maximize examination validity.
 Not only are test blueprints beneficial for faculty and the curriculum, they can also be very resourceful for students.
 Blueprints that are shared with students will help guide their focus and study as they prepare for exams.

 When tests are administered, they should require the students to think critically.
 Questions should be a mix of low and high order, as demonstrated in Bloom’s Taxonomy.
 Tests can also be a mix of short-answer essay questions, which test the ability of students to analyze information and draw conclusions.
 Take-home essay questions can be written specifically to enhance critical thinking.
 Questions that go beyond the lecture material drive students to use lecture notes, textbooks, and other resources to answer complicated questions.